CameronClay/compiler/README.md

 - [-lex]   Will output all the tokens to the console.
 - [-sym]   Will output the symbol table to the console.
 - [-icode] Will output the intermediate code to the console.

+## Note
+The code for this project is private but I am more than happy to show and expain it during an interview.